Combatd/AWS_Machine_Learning_SEP1/README.md

 readable
 * Docstrings explain the purpose of a function or module
 * You can add whatever details you want in a docstring

+## 20. Version Control in Data Science
+Data Scientists use git for version control and follow certain procedures also used by Software Engineers, such as creating different branches!